btrauma8/esbuild-plugin-deno-cache/README.md

 based on dalcib's esbuild-plugin-cache

-I couldn't get the importmap stuff working right.
+I couldn't get the import map stuff working right.

-I like to have relative path aliases in my importmap.
+I like to have relative path aliases in my import map.

 Stuff like "xyz": "./src/xyz/mod.ts" for example.

 This doesn't use any fancy import map modules, so, maybe it doesn't handle all the things the official import map stuff should handle.